waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     -   Re-checking dialogue with the Old Man at (2, 5) after completing all puzzle steps yields no new dialogue.
     -   After completing the internal museum puzzle sequence, speaking to the Super Nerd at (28, 18) in Pewter City yielded no new dialogue or progress.

--   **Current Testable Hypotheses:**
+-   **Current Testable Hypotheses & Plan:**
+    1.  **Meowth Hypothesis:** A Meowth is required to progress the puzzle.
+        -   **Test Plan:**
+            1. Hunt for Meowth on Route 7 for a reasonable number of encounters.
+            2. If unsuccessful, hunt on Route 5.
+            3. If still unsuccessful, hunt on Route 6.
+            4. If no Meowth is found, this hypothesis will be considered unlikely.
+I will then use the `puzzle_hypothesis_generator` to generate new ideas.
-    1. Present a revived fossil Pokémon (Omanyte/Kabuto) to the blocking scientist at (13, 5).
+    2. Present a revived fossil Pokémon (Omanyte/Kabuto) to the blocking scientist at (13, 5).
-    2. Present *any* revived fossil (including Aerodactyl) to the blocking scientist.
+    3. Present *any* revived fossil (including Aerodactyl) to the blocking scientist.
-    3. After completing the puzzle sequence, speak to another NPC *outside* the museum in Pewter City to trigger a change.
+    4. After completing the puzzle sequence, speak to another NPC *outside* the museum in Pewter City to trigger a change.

 ## Active Quest: The Copycat's Gift
 -   **Objective:** Give the POKé DOLL to COPYCAT.